<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.laptoprepair101.com/?p=799</guid>

-<description><![CDATA[In this post I explain how to repair broken touchpad cable connector on laptop motherboard.
+<description><![CDATA[In this post I explain how to repair broken touchpad cable connector on a motherboard.
 Let&#8217;s say you were fixing a laptop yourself and accidentally damaged the touchpad connector or any other similar connector.
-The problem is the touchpad connector soldered to the motherboard and it&#8217;s impossible to replace it with regular soldering tools.
-Also, [...]]]></description>
+The problem is the touchpad connector &#8230; <a href="https://www.laptoprepair101.com/how-to-repair-broken-touchpad-connector-on-laptop-motherboard/">Continued</a>]]></description>

-<content:encoded><![CDATA[<p>In this post I explain how to repair broken touchpad cable connector on laptop motherboard.</p>
+<content:encoded><![CDATA[<p>In this post I explain how to repair broken touchpad cable connector on a motherboard.</p>

 <p>Let&#8217;s say you were fixing a laptop yourself and accidentally damaged the touchpad connector or any other similar connector.
 The problem is the touchpad connector soldered to the motherboard and it&#8217;s impossible to replace it with regular soldering tools.
 Also, these connectors are not sold separately which makes the replacement even more impossible.</p>

-<p>Well, the connector is broken and cannot be replaced.
-Let&#8217;s try to repair it.
-We&#8217;ll do it using the same technique as for <a title="Fix broken laptop keyboard connector" href="http://www.laptoprepair101.com/laptop/2009/11/17/fix-broken-keyboard-connector-on-laptop-motherboard/">fixing the broken keyboard connector</a>.</p>
+<p>Let&#8217;s try to repair it.
+We&#8217;ll do it using the same technique as for <a title="Fix broken laptop keyboard connector" href="https://www.laptoprepair101.com/fix-broken-keyboard-connector-on-laptop-motherboard/">fixing the keyboard connector</a>.</p>

-<p>On the following picture you see a typical laptop touchpad connector.
-The connector has а white base (permanently attached to the motherboard) and locking tab (moving part).</p>
+<p>On the following picture you see a typical touchpad connector.
+The connector has Ð° white base (permanently attached to the motherboard) and locking tab (moving part).</p>

 <p>In order to unlock the connector you lift up the left side of the locking tab.
 The locking tap opens up at a 90 degree angle and releases the touchpad cable.
 After that you pull the cable from the connector.</p>

-<p><img class=" alignnone" title="Touchpad connector" src="http://www.laptoprepair101.com/wp-images/Repair-Touchpad-Connector/fix-touchpad-cable-connector-00.jpg" alt="Touchpad connector" width="480" height="361" /></p>
+<p><img decoding="async" loading="lazy" class=" alignnone" title="Touchpad connector" src="https://www.laptoprepair101.com/wp-images/Repair-Touchpad-Connector/fix-touchpad-cable-connector-00.jpg" alt="Touchpad connector" width="480" height="361" /></p>

 <p><span id="more-799"></span></p>

-<p>On the following picture you see a broken touchpad connector.
-I wasn&#8217;t careful enough and separated the locking tab from the connector base.</p>
+<p>On the following picture you see the damaged connector.
+I wasn&#8217;t careful enough and separated the locking tab from the base.</p>

-<p>Unfortunately there is no way to attached broken tab back to the base.</p>
+<p>Unfortunately there is no way to attached broken tab back.</p>

-<p><img class=" alignnone" title="Locking tab separated from connector base" src="http://www.laptoprepair101.com/wp-images/Repair-Touchpad-Connector/fix-touchpad-cable-connector-01.jpg" alt="Locking tab separated from connector base" width="480" height="362" /></p>
+<p><img decoding="async" loading="lazy" class=" alignnone" title="Locking tab separated from connector base" src="https://www.laptoprepair101.com/wp-images/Repair-Touchpad-Connector/fix-touchpad-cable-connector-01.jpg" alt="Locking tab separated from connector base" width="480" height="362" /></p>

-<h3>Here&#8217;s how I fixed the broken connector.</h3>
+<p>Here&#8217;s how I fixed it.</p>

 <p>Insert the touchpad cable back into the connector.
 The touchpad cable has contacts on the bottom side &#8211; the side which is facing the motherboard.</p>